foxsen/qemu-loongarch-runenv/README.md

 ## some notes

+### about the dependence of qemu/gdb binary

+Different hosts have different installed packages and versions, it is normal that the provided qemu and gdb binary might fail to run.
+Please building your own version according the instructions in previous section.

 ### Cross debugging the linux kernel

 The vmlinux binary in the repository has been stripped off its symbols to reduce the size.